Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTSEND_in_PeSIT.md

 title: "Defining CFTSEND in PeSIT "
 linkTitle: "Defining CFTSEND in PeSIT"
 weight: 190
---- The CFTSEND object contains the parameters controlling the access to the data to be sent and the execution of the send process.
+---The CFTSEND object contains the parameters controlling the access to the data to be sent and the execution of the send process.

 When the transfer is initiated by a local SEND object explicitly containing